 Appellees cited no relevant authority to amend the Const.
 N.H. without the consent of her inhabitants as mandated by the state constitution (Part I, art.
 1).
 Appellees needed to and failed to show some historical analogue relating to: (a).
 Discretionary Ballot Counting Devices; (b).
 Statutory expansion of absentee voting; (c).
 Legislative or other legitimate authority for sua sponte granting resident aliens voting rights, notwithstanding the Constitution; (d). and must point to some “historical precedent from before, during, and even after the founding [that] evince a comparable tradition of regulation.”
 Bruen.

-Lynch Pin is the depravation of due process by state actors who altered the State Constitution by using new legislative terms and “voting processes” to improperly expand the number of new voters (and ballots counted) without first properly submitting the proposed changes to the voter for approval or disapproval as required under state and federal law.
+Lynch Pin is the depravation of due process by state actors who altered the State Constitution by using new legislative terms and “voting processes” to improperly expand the number of new voters (and ballots counted) without first properly submitting the proposed changes to the people for approval or disapproval as required under state and federal law.
 The use of legislative fiat promoted and enacted to the constitutional requirements necessary for these and other voter-enhancement changes to occur.

 All of the specific statutory voting schemes (including widespread new absentee balloting manipulations and the new extensive use of ballot tabulating machines) complained of in this case are novel issues to the court, but each is a type of bureaucratic manipulation to improperly and illegitimately expand the votes counted.